You’ve seen a few infographics on the 12 apostles trickling through this blog—and I’ve promised you that something bigger is coming. Now it’s here.

 Original portraits of all 12 apostles

-You’ve seen some of Laura’s Bible illustrations on this blog before, but she’s really pulled out the stops on this project.
-She’s created portraits for all 12 apostles—each one inspired by the things that apostle says and does (or doesn’t say and doesn’t do).
+You’ve seen some of Adrien’s Bible illustrations on this blog before, but they’ve really pulled out the stops on this project.
+They created portraits for all 12 apostles—each one inspired by the things that apostle says and does (or doesn’t say and doesn’t do).

 Clarity on those names